coderitter/knight-form/README.md

 - `parent`: Every element knows its parent.
 You do not have to set it by yourself.
 - `name`: Every element has a name which it can be referred to.
 On fields it additionally refers to a property on one of your objects.
 - `elements`: Every element can have arbitrary many sub elements.
 - `prototype`: Another element which can be used as a blueprint or whatever you would come up with.
-It is used in the `Field` but not here.
+It is used in the `Field` for example.
 - `widget`: Here you can set view specific attributes.
 We ship a basic widget with very basic attributes.
 Use it as a starting point for your own widgets.

 Also you can add any further property that you need!
 Use it to extend the elements data wise.